 Last week, since it was La Chandeleur, I figured it was a great time to make those crêpes and we got cooking with three different batters (one recipe the boys had researched, two others I wanted to test!), filmed the entire process and enjoyed lots of delicious crêpes (stay tuned, I might share a video in the next couple of weeks!).

 Wait, what?
 La Chandeleur – what’s that?
 I hear you asking… In English, Candlemas, it’s the day people eat crêpes in France.
-Celebrated by Catholics on February 2nd which is 40 days after Christmas, it’s also known as la fête de la lumière or the Festival of Light (chandeleur comes from the word chandelle which means candle) and it marks the Day Mary was allowed back into the church after giving birth to Jesus.
+Celebrated by Catholics on February 2nd which is 40 days after Christmas, it’s also known as la fête de la lumière or the Festival of Light (chandeleur comes from the word chandelle which means candle) and it also marks the Day Mary was allowed back into the temple after giving birth to Jesus.
 Nowadays, it’s celebrated in France by the consumption of many crêpes!
 Tradition has it that if you hold a coin in the hand you write with and flip the crêpe in the pan with the other and actually catch the crêpe, your family will enjoy a prosperous year to come (note that we didn’t try this at school!).

 I’ll admit that I was a little nervous – 17 boys in the tiny science lab, one teacher who would be occupied filming a group of 3 of them basically leaving the rest of the class to their own devices armed with hotplates, spatulas, crêpe batter and frying pans..
 Sounds like it might have been a recipe for disaster… In actual fact, the boys totally took control and rocked their batter, making at least one crêpe for every person, in some cases two!